Challenger 3: History

 The management of the C2 LEP was scathingly criticized by the Defence Select Committee on 15 March 2021.
 They said in a report entitled "Obsolescent and outgunned: the British Army's armoured vehicle capability", that "Despite having spent around 50% of the allocated budget (£800 million), the programme has yet to place a manufacturing contract.
 The programme has a current in-service date of 2024 (originally planned for 2017) and is some £227 million over budget.
 After a decade of effort, this abject failure to deliver against both cost, (with an overrun now totalling over a quarter of a billion pounds of public money) and timescale (ISD seven years late) is clearly totally unacceptable.
 Nevertheless, it is symptomatic of the extremely weak management of Army equipment programmes, by both Defence Equipment and Support and the Army Board itself, in recent years."

-On 22 March 2021, Ben Wallace published the command paper, Defence in a Competitive Age, which confirmed the British Army's plans to upgrade 148 Challenger 2 tanks for "around £1.3bn" and designate them Challenger 3.
+On 22 March 2021, Defence Minister Ben Wallace presented the command paper Defence in a Competitive Age to Parliament, which confirmed the British Army's plans to upgrade 148 Challenger 2 tanks for "around £1.3bn" and designate them Challenger 3.
 The MOD confirmed the contract with RBSL had been signed, valued at £800 million (USD$1 billion), on 7 May 2021.
 Rheinmetall's more extensive upgrade proposal, including the new 120 mm smoothbore gun, had been accepted.
-The initial operating capability for the upgraded tanks is expected by 2027, with full operation capability expected to be declared by 2030.
+The initial operating capability for the upgraded tanks is expected by 2027, with trials commencing Q2 2025, with full operation capability expected to be declared by 2030.

+It was announced on 23 January 2024 that the first pre-production Challenger 3 had been delivered, with trials commencing in Germany in February and the first live-firing of the main armament in April.
+On 18 April 2024, the Defence Secretary, Grant Shapps, attended the rollout of the last of eight pre-production models at the RBSL factory in Telford.
+A Ministry of Defence statement claimed that nearly 300 jobs would be created at the RBSL plant, with a further 450 jobs around the UK in a supply chain of companies based in the West Midlands, Glasgow, Newcastle upon Tyne and the Isle of Wight.
+In response to a parliamentary question in May 2025, Maria Eagle, the Minister of State for Defence Procurement and Industry, stated that "additional resources have been directed towards ensuring the materials required for Challenger 3 main battle tanks are available to meet the delivery timescales", following concerns about delays in the supply chain for the programme.

+On 27 April 2024, the Ministry of Defence announced that a statement of intent had been signed with Germany for the development of an Enhanced Kinetic Energy (EKE) armour-piercing round for both Challenger 3 and Leopard 2 tanks.